google-deepmind/mujoco/doc/XMLreference.rst

 :el-prefix:`default/` **pair** (?)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-| This element sets the attributes of the dummy :ref:`pair <pair>` element of the defaults class.
+| This element sets the attributes of the dummy :ref:`pair <contact-pair>` element of the defaults class.
 | All pair attributes are available here except: name, class, geom1, geom2.

 .. _default-equality: